Dementias Platform UK

 DPUK is open to new industry partners.
-Companies seeking to engage with the initiative should contact the platform Director, Professor John Gallacher or the Senior Project Manager, Pamela Reid.
-Companies may join the existing consortium either as a partner or through a 1:1 agreement for access to specified resources.
+Companies seeking to engage with the initiative should contact the platform Director, Professor John Gallacher..
+Companies may join the existing consortium either as a partner or through a one-to-one agreement for access to specified resources.

 Links with other neurodegeneration initiatives

-DPUK is being set up for use as a research resource for the scientific community.
+DPUK is a research resource for the scientific community.

-The DPUK Data Portal brings together records of over 2 million people from over 35 cohorts in a single point of access resource.
+The DPUK data portal brings together records of over 3 million plus people from over 40 cohorts in a single point of access resource.
 Researchers can identify which cohorts are relevant to them, apply for access to the data and then analyse it in a secure, remote environment with a complete data linkage and analysis package.
 Further information can be found on the platform's portal.